Emetophobe/unitconverter/README.md

     $ python3 convert.py 58 inch gram
     Category mismatch: inch (length) and gram (mass)

-#### Multi-word unit names are also supported, but they need to be wrapped in quotes; i.e "cubic metres"
+#### Multi-word unit names are also supported but they need to be wrapped in quotes

     $ python3 convert.py 1 "cubic metres" litres
     1 cubic metres = 1000 litres

-#### Instead of multi-word units you can use the shortform instead

-    $ python3 convert.py 1 m3 litres
-    1 m3 = 1000 litres

-    $ python3 convert.py 1 m^3 litres
-    1 m^3 = 1000 litres

-#### Units can also be composited to create more complex units.

-For example you can create a speed unit by dividing any length unit by any time unit:

-    $ python convert.py 1 metre/second inches/week
-    1 metre/second = 23811023.62 inches/week

 #
 ### Note: This script is a work in progress.
 Bug reports or suggestions are welcome.